 Budget for Obligations

 Budget first for non-negotiable, they’ll-turn-off-the-lights-if-I-don’t-pay-this types of expenses: rent, food, utilities, medical insurance, and health care.

 As you do this, question your sense of whether this is a “have to.”
 Often, we get into patterns of thinking of things as have-to’s when really they’re not.
 Instead, they may be unquestioned spending habits or patterns.
 If it isn’t a have-to, set it aside.
 You can do it!

 Embrace Your True Expenses

-As you budget for these items, your focus is rightfully drawn to those that are happening in the immediate future; by definition, you can’t put off things that are obligations.
+As you assign money for these items, your focus is rightfully drawn to those that are happening in the immediate future; by definition, you can’t put off things that are obligations.
 But you also need to consider obligations that will come later.
 Use Rule Two to prepare for larger expenses that might be months down the road but that will be just as non-negotiable when they arrive.

 Deal With Your Debt

 Have you taken care of immediate non-negotiables and made down payments on future ones?
 Yet, somehow money still feels tight?
 Do you feel like your non-negotiables took up essentially all the available funds with no dollars left for anything else?